 Three Florida water management districts partner to deploy new online e-Permitting for water well construction systems

 The St. Johns River Water Management District (SJRWMD) has revised the e-Permitting system for water well construction to improve the end user experience and make the application process more efficient.
-The revised e-Permitting system is scheduled to go live July/August 2018, with training opportunities available in mid-July.
+The revised e-Permitting system is scheduled to go live September 2018, with training opportunities available in August.